Introduction to plant & animal CELL STRUCTURE

 chloroplasts or mitochondria.

-Cell wall - the cell contents i.e. the
+The cell contents i.e. the

 membrane which controls

 the passage of substances in and out of the cell.
+The surrounding cell wall gives

-Cytoplasm - the jelly like
+The jelly like

 fluid in which most of the cells chemical reactions take place with the aid